ProxyAuth/ProxyAuth/AUDIT_AI.md

 ---

-## 🟢 Positive findings (unchanged)
+## 🟢 Positive findings

-- Argon2 correctly implemented for password hashing.
+- Argon2 correctly implemented for password hashing, now with constant-time-equivalent username enumeration resistance (finding #6).
 - Modern AEAD (XChaCha20-Poly1305), random nonces, no reuse detected.
 - Well-designed CSRF protection: single-use nonce, signed, constant-time comparison.
+- `X-Forwarded-For`/`X-Real-Ip` handling is now consistently gated behind `trust_proxy_forward_for` across both the main proxy path and the rate limiter.
+- All admin-token and secret comparisons across `/adm/*` routes and token validation are now constant-time.
+- Hop-by-hop header hygiene fixed on the main proxy path, with a reusable helper ready for the load balancer's failover path.
+- A panic anywhere in the app no longer takes down the whole process (`panic = "abort"` removed).
+- Logout now has real security value — it revokes the token server-side, not just the cookie.
 - Strict stripping of `authorization`/`x-user*` headers before forwarding to the backend.
 - Robust path canonicalization against encoded path traversal.
 - Cookies set with `HttpOnly`, `Secure`, `SameSite=Strict`.
 - No plaintext secrets observed in application logs.
-- Rate limiting and admin-token checks are now consistent across every `/adm/*` route (as of the #0/#1/#5 fixes).
+- A genuinely dead, unused duplicate `stats.rs` module (`src/stats/stats.rs`, distinct from the actually-wired `src/adm/stats.rs`) was cleanly removed, resolving the `dead_code` warnings that surfaced after the #5/#14 fixes.

 ---

-## Recommendations, in priority order (remaining work)
+## Recommendations, in priority order (remaining work — all Medium/Low)

-1. Strip hop-by-hop/framing headers before forwarding to the backend in both `network/proxy.rs` and `network/loadbalancing.rs`, and stop double-setting `Connection` (findings #2, #12) — most impactful remaining item, and directly tied to the hyper 0.14 → 1.x migration.
-2. Neutralize the login timing leak in both `token/auth.rs` and `adm/registry_otp.rs` by always running an Argon2 check (finding #6).
+1. Reuse the existing `is_hop_by_hop_header` helper in `network/loadbalancing.rs`'s `try_forward_to_backend` (finding #12) — smallest remaining fix, same pattern as the already-fixed #2.
-3. Make logout actually revoke the token server-side (finding #8), and fix the CORS origin reflection on the same endpoint (finding #9).
+2. Fix the CORS origin reflection on `token/logout.rs` (finding #9) by reusing the `cors_origins` allow-list check used elsewhere.
-4. Reconsider `panic = "abort"` in the release profile, or finish auditing/removing `.unwrap()`/`.expect()` calls reachable from request handling (finding #7).
-5. Only auto-retry idempotent methods in the load balancer's failover logic, and scope the sticky-backend cache per route (findings #10, #11).
+3. Only auto-retry idempotent methods in the load balancer's failover logic, and scope the sticky-backend cache per route (findings #10, #11).
-6. Lower priority: stream (rather than fully buffer) load-balanced responses (#13), move off RC-pinned crypto dependencies (#16), and harden secret storage in production deployments (#17).
+4. Lower priority: stream (rather than fully buffer) load-balanced responses (#13), move off RC-pinned crypto dependencies (#16), and harden secret storage in production deployments (#17).

----

-## A note on the hyper 0.14 → 1.x migration

-Low-level proxies that build requests by hand (as ProxyAuth does in `network/proxy.rs`) are the most likely place for framing/header-handling regressions to slip in after a major hyper version bump — which is exactly where finding #2 was found.
-Worth specifically re-testing, once that finding is fixed, that:

-- a single, correct `Connection` header reaches the backend on every outbound request;
-- chunked-encoded client requests are still handled correctly end-to-end;
-- the connection-pooling behavior of `hyper_util::client::legacy::Client` (`CLIENT_CACHE`/`CLIENT_CACHE_PROXY` in `shared_client.rs`) matches what was expected under 0.14 — pool eviction and idle-timeout semantics changed between major hyper versions and are worth a dedicated load test.
+None of the remaining items are a full compromise on their own, and all 8 original High/Critical findings are closed.
+This is a solid, comfortably-shippable state for a beta.